The drive phase is the part of the stroke where the athletes move the boat.

 In the drive the pressure put on the feet passes through the linking muscles to accelerate the handle(s) The longer, the stronger and the smoother our actions the greater our finishing handle speed.

-Sketches of good drive
+Description of good drive

 - The catch is considered separately, the drive sequence starts after the blade is buried in the water.